Barnet Tunnel

 The Barnet Tunnel is a railway tunnel in north London on the East Coast Main Line.
-It has also been known as East Barnet Tunnel, Whetstone Tunnel, and Oakleigh Park Tunnel.

 Location

 The tunnel is in London Borough of Barnet in north London.
 It passes under Russell Lane which joins Oakleigh Road North to Brunswick Park Road.
 The station to the north of the tunnel is Oakleigh Park (1873) and to the south, New Southgate (1850).
 Immediately to the north of the tunnel is Oakleigh Park Rail Cutting between the tunnel entrance and Oakleigh Park station.

+The original name for the tunnel was the East Barnet Tunnel.'

+The tunnel, along with the other eight between King's Cross and Peterborough, is perfectly straight, unlike most of the line.
+This is because curved tunnels were not possible with the technology of the time.

+The next tunnel up the line is the Wood Green Tunnel and the next tunnel down the line is the Hadley Wood South Tunnel.

 History

 The tunnel was built as part of the Great Northern Railway from 23 April 1849.
 It is 605 yards in length.

 It is now called Barnet Tunnel, but has also been known as East Barnet Tunnel and Whetstone Tunnel.
 It was known as Barnet Tunnel in the Great Northern Railway guide for 1912 but the LNER called it Oakleigh Park Tunnel.
 It reverted to Barnet Tunnel under British Rail.